sonti-roy/featureSelection_california_housing/README.md

 ![alt text](https://github.com/sonti-roy/featureSelection_california_housing/blob/main/plots/correlation_plot.png)

+Fig-3: Pearson correlation coefficient for all the pairwise combinations of features.

 Longitude and latitude, AveRooms and AveBedrms are highly correlated with -0.92 and 0.85 coeffiecient respectively.
 For removal of any one feature from the combination variance was analysed for the 4 features.

 | Features                   | Variance |